back pain

 What is the best red light therapy for pain?

-Some studies mentioned above have utilized a range of red light therapies.
-In this session, we will provide information on the most effective and safe red light therapy for pain that is also affordable.
+In the mentioned studies, various red light therapies were utilized.
+In this session, we will offer information on red light therapy options for pain that are both effective and safe.

 The effective wavelength of red light for pain relief